gardenjs/docs/src/routes/(documentation)/docs/get-started/setup/setup.md

 ## Theme Function

 The following theme function is integrated as default.
-Adapt it to your own needs.
+Adapt it to your own needs and adjust the option `themeHandler` if necessary.

 ```js
 function onThemeChange(theme) {